 What counts for campaign hours?
-Well, anything you do for the Republican Party that you are not paid for.
+Well, almost anything you do for the Republican Party that is not part of your primary income.
 Rules of thumb for counting hours:

 1) Planning – any time you spend planning or preparing for a meeting, fundraiser, or attending any Republican function counts.

 2) Organizing – any time you spend printing, addressing, stuffing, e-mailing, or filing counts

 3) Travel Time – the time from when you left your house till you arrive counts and the time from when you leave home counts.
 This includes driving to our monthly meetings.

 4) Conducting – any time you spend conducting a training or conducting a committee meeting counts.